Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 Like the CB-1, the K702 will help to reveal even more going on beneath the surface because of its propensity to space things out better while also adding an element of depth that may be missing in other headphones.

-Some say this can make it sound a bit unnatural, and I can understand the sentiment, but it’s almost an afterthought to me and something I care little about when I’m mixing down a track, watching a film, gaming, or listening to music.
+That said, it’s almost an afterthought to me and something I care little about when I’m mixing down a track, watching a film, gaming, or listening to music.

 In other words, it sounds “right” to me which is why, 9 times out of 10, it’s what I’m reaching for first.